robertveloso/messaginghub-client-js/README.md

 # messaging-hub-client-js
-> Simple Messaging Hub client for JavaScript
+> Simple BLiP Messaging Hub client for JavaScript

 **This is a work in progress**